-How profitable a bank is has an effect on its long-term survivability.
-Earnings may be retained by the bank, increasing its capital cushion, or be used to deal with problematic loans, likely making the bank better prepared to withstand economic shocks.
-Banks that are losing money, however, have less ability to do those things.
+How profitable a bank is affects its long-term survivability.
+A bank can retain its earnings, giving a boost to its capital cushion, or use them to address problematic loans, potentially making the bank better able to withstand financial shocks.
+Obviously, banks that are losing money have less ability to do those things.

-CrossFirst Bank underperformed the average on Bankrate's earnings test, achieving a score of 10 out of a possible 30.
+CrossFirst Bank fell behind the national average on Bankrate's test of earnings, achieving a score of 6 out of a possible 30.

-The bank earned net income of $5.3 million on total equity of $261.4 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 0.47 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $6.9 million on total equity of $275.7 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.28 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.